U.S. House panel holds hearing on pandemic evictions by corporate landlords

-NEW YORK, July 27 (Reuters) - Corporate landlords continue to evict tenants - many of them people of color - during the COVID-19 pandemic, despite a federal ban on evictions, a congressional panel was told on Tuesday.
+NEW YORK (Reuters) - Corporate landlords continue to evict tenants - many of them people of color - during the COVID-19 pandemic, despite a federal ban on evictions, a congressional panel was told on Tuesday.

-The hearings followed last week's announcement by the U.S. House Select Subcommittee on the Coronavirus Crisis of an investigation into the practice, which has been the subject of several news reports, including by Reuters.
+The hearings followed last week's announcement by the U.S. House Select Subcommittee on the Coronavirus Crisis of an investigation into the practice, which has been the subject of several news reports, including by Reuters here).

 “Let me be clear, the aggressive actions of these large corporate landlords are unacceptable, and they must stop immediately,” said Representative James Clyburn, the panel’s chairman.